chahn/agent-concepts/roadmap.md

     external_services: list[str]    # External APIs/systems this block connects to
     auth_requirements: list[str]    # Named credential scopes required at runtime
     triggers: list[TriggerSpec]     # Conditions under which this block should be invoked
-    version: str                    # Enables procedural memory evolution
+    version: str                    # Enables skill evolution tracking
     lineage: list[str]              # Chain of blocks this was derived from
 ```

-The `version` and `lineage` fields support procedural memory management: the agent can track how skills evolve over time and maintain provenance chains when one procedure is refined into another.
+The `version` and `lineage` fields support skill versioning: the agent can track how skills evolve over time and maintain provenance chains when one procedure is refined into another.

 ### 2.3 Workflow as Graph